KyleGortych/KyleGortych/README.md

 :man_technologist: About Me :

 I’m Kyle, I am a student at MxCC CT.
-- I’m interested in Robotics :robot:, software developemnt, 3d printing, and fpga design
+- I’m interested in Robotics :robot:, software development, 3d printing, and fpga design
 - I’m currently learning Python, Java, Rust, and verilog(HDL) for fpga
 - I’m looking to collaborate on ...
 - How to reach me <a href="your-gmail-link?">:mailbox:</a>